sheyua/RT-tddft/README.md

 This repository simulate how real-time electronic states evolve after unsetting and initial bias voltage between left and right side of a nano-capacity like / nano-junction like structure.
+An example of two graphene layers forming a nano-capacitor is given.

 - **Ground State Calculation**

-	Biased ground state are computed by the pwscf routine, fictious dipole moment is cancelled with a mirror image of the computational cell. please see the graphene example for how to setup the bias voltage
+	Biased ground state are computed by the pwscf routine, fictious dipole moment is cancelled with a mirror image of the computational cell. please see the graphene example GrBias.pw-in for how to setup the bias voltage.

 - **Time Propagation**

-	The initial bias voltage can be unset with a linear decay form.
-Time integration is carried out with the following schemes which all strictly conserve the charge:
+	The initial bias voltage can be unset with a linear decay formula.
+Time integration is carried out with the following schemes which all strictly conserve the charge.
+For this time-dependent Hamiltonian:

-		'CN'    : Crank-Nicolson, O(dt^2) local error, unconditionally stable 'CN2'   : second order Crank-Nicolson, O(dt^3) local error
+		'CN'    : Crank-Nicolson, O(dt^1) local error, unconditionally stable 'CN2'   : second order Crank-Nicolson, O(dt^2) local error
-		'CN-mid': mid point Crank-Nicolson, O(dt^3) local error, unconditionally stable
+		'CN-mid': mid point Crank-Nicolson, O(dt^2) local error, unconditionally stable

 	The integration schemes are driven by two different linear solvers: